V1EngineeringInc/V1EngineeringInc-Docs/docs/software/kiri.md

 Open the Setup Menu and select “Machine”

-Check that the “CNC” button is shaded then select any Standard Device (I used “any generic Gbrl” which seems to talk nicely in Marlin too),  and make the following changes:
+Check that the “CNC” button is shaded then select any Standard Device (I used “any generic GRBL” which seems to talk nicely in Marlin too),  and make the following changes:

 - To make changes, click the customize button in the lower right corner of the settings screen.